Linux Swap file in RAM

 /dev/zram0 partition 32886300 0 5

-By default, zRAM will use half of your memory for the swap disk.
-In my case it picked up 32G.
+By default, zRAM will allocate half of your memory for the swap disk.
+In my case, it picked up 32GB.

 Fine Tuning

-To find what the compression algorithm used, you can issue this command:
+To determine the compression algorithm in use, issue this command:

 cat /sys/block/zram0/comp_algorithm

-This will output something like this (enabled algorithm in brackets):
+This will display something like this (with the enabled algorithm in brackets):

 lzo [lzo-rle] lz4 lz4hc 842 zstd

-The configuration options are stored in /usr/bin/init-zram-swapping file.
+The configuration options are stored in the /usr/bin/init-zram-swapping file.
 The file contents are similar to this:

 $ sudo nano /usr/bin/init-zram-swapping